-Partial transfer is available, where In and Out points are set to files on the XDCAM device and only required parts are transferred to the storage.
+• Partial transfer is available, where In and Out points are set to XDCAM files on the server and only required parts are transferred to the storage.
 A message will appear if no connection has been made to the directory where the high-resolution data is saved when partial transfer is performed on the XDCAM clip.
-Insert the disk, and click [OK].
+Set up the FTP connection, and click [OK].